-Anna Lucille Boozer is an Associate Professor in the Program in Anthropology at the Graduate Center and Associate Professor of Roman Mediterranean Archaeology and Ancient History in the Department of History at Baruch College
+Anna Lucille Boozer is Professor in the Anthropology program at the Graduate Center and Professor of Roman Mediterranean Archaeology and Ancient History in the Department of History at Baruch College

 Her research focuses especially on houses and households, connectivity, and empires in Roman Egypt and Meroitic Sudan.
 She welcomes applicants for graduate study in these areas as well as other topics relating to social archaeology and ancient history.

 Anna’s book publications include At Home in Roman Egypt: A Social Archaeology

 (Cambridge University Press, forthcoming 2021), A Late Romano-Egyptian House in the Dakhla Oasis: Amheida House B2

 (ISAW & NYU Press, 2015), and Archaeologies of Empire: Local Participants and Imperial Trajectories